 If you spend all of your time initially only putting out good content on your own site, you’re unfortunately going to be wasting your time.

 Instead, you should almost spend more time trying to get on other sites first.

-These already have the traffic and audience numbers you need.
-Becoming a regular on a huge site like Forbes suddenly gives you a presence in the industry.
+Focus on sites that already have the traffic and audience numbers you’re targeting.
+For example, becoming a regular on a huge site like Forbes suddenly gives you a presence in the industry.

-Now you can leverage those eyeballs and that attention to drive people back to your own site when they start looking for more information about you.
+Now you can leverage that traffic to drive people back to your own site when they start looking for more information about you.

 Many times, these sites will allow you to add your own bio and title, too.

 So instead of the generic “Founder of a Company That Nobody’s Ever Heard From,” you can use that valuable real estate to start planting the seed for your personal brand.
 Incorporate your niche and bring in elements of your personality.